First Time User? Enroll now.

 Bronchoscopy is generally a safe procedure.
 Although complications are rare, you should discuss the risks in your particular case with your doctor.
 Complications that may occur include:

-Sputum cytology examines a sample of sputum (mucus) under a microscope to determine whether abnormal cells are present.
 It may take several days to receive results from a sputum cytology.

 Normal lung cells are present in the sputum sample.